Blog

 Routing the cable in the arm means that it'll be protected and kept neat and tidy both in transit and as the step actuates.

-My plan is to have something I can securely take mountain bikes and have as much comfort as I can fit in the van.
-So it needs to be warm, have heating, hot shower, toilet, garage (thus a fixed bed), cooking facilities and a few other bits.
+, cooking facilities and a few other bits.
 I also want to be able to accommodate a decent size social gathering of 6 to 8 people, as well as make it 4 birth.

 Here's what I've come up with so far